AjitSingh12345/Chatbot/README.md

 # Chatbot Project

-Welcome to the Chatbot widget project!
-This is a full-stack web application that implements a chatbot feature, where users can send, edit, and delete messages.
+Welcome to my Chatbot project!
+This is a full-stack web app that implements a chatbot where users can send, edit, and delete messages.
 The chatbot provides responses to each user message.

 ## Features